groupvine/gv-doc/membership/importing.md

 # Membership Import

-## Simple Example
+## Simple, addresses-only

-Use a spreadsheet program (e.g., Excel, Numbers, Google Spreadsheet) to create and save a "CSV" file with a simple list of your recipient member's email addresses.
-For example:
+An easy way to add a list of recipients to your account is to use a spreadsheet program (e.g., Excel, Numbers, Google Spreadsheet) to create and save a "CSV" file that simply lists your recipient's email addresses, like the following:

 ```
 tim.tangelo@example.com